offbynull/learn/Biology/input/input.md

     crop 0.15 0 0.1255 1.0
     ```

- 1. `{bm} Anaphase I` - Unlike mitosis, in meiosis the sister chromatids don't get pulled apart.
-They stay together.
-The sister pairs stay together -- it's the homologous pairs that get pulled apart
+    The sister chromatid pairs line up in the middle of the cell.

+ 1. `{bm} Anaphase I`

     ```{img}
     Meiosis_Stages.svg